xtopheryoungs/arkBlockade/tetris.md

 ## Step 1

-Fly up into the air, use the sword to start a game of snake.
+Fly up into the air, then use the sword to start the game.
 Look left/right of the board to move the falling pieces left/right.

 Break the glass blocks to rotate the falling pieces.
 Throw a snowball to send a falling piece straight down very quickly.